 As a student of the Master Programme in Sustainable Development, you will use comprehensive work methods where the sum is greater than the individual parts.
 In addition to the content of your specialisation, you will gain holistic interdisciplinary competence in the field of sustainable development.
-Students who have studied sustainable development have learned to listen to the opinions of others, and to defend their own.

 The programme leads to a Master of Science (120 credits) with Sustainable Development as the main field of study.

 The Master Programme in Sustainable Development is interdisciplinary, which implies that your classmates will have completely different experiences from your own.
 We see the diversity of the student body and the differences of perspectives as a great benefit to our students.